Written by Craig Fearn

 📚 Part of Complete Guide

-SEO Fundamentals: The Complete Guide for UK Small Businesses (2026)
+SEO Fundamentals: UK Small Biz Guide

-View the complete guide →
+View the complete guide

 You can learn SEO without spending a penny.
 No expensive courses, no monthly subscriptions, no certifications required.
 The best resources are free, and the basics are more straightforward than the industry wants you to believe.

 This guide covers what you actually need to know as a beginner, where to learn it for free, and how to start improving your website today.
+From our experience helping small businesses across Cornwall get started with SEO, we know that a focused approach to the basics consistently outperforms complicated strategies poorly executed.

 What Do SEO Beginners Actually Need to Learn?

 Focus on three areas: how search engines work, what makes pages rank, and how to track your progress.
+These three foundations cover 80% of what matters for a small business website, and everything else builds on top of them.

 What Free Resources Should You Use?

 Google's own resources are the most authoritative and completely free.
+When SEO advice conflicts—and it will—Google's official documentation is the source of truth that should guide your decisions.

 What Free Tools Can You Use?

 You can do serious SEO work with completely free tools.
+Google alone provides everything you need to track performance, identify issues, and measure progress—without spending a penny.

 What Should Beginners Do First?

 Get your foundations right before worrying about advanced tactics.
+These three steps take less than an hour combined and give you immediate data to work with.

 Step three: check your title tags and meta descriptions.
 Each page should have unique, descriptive titles under 60 characters.
 This is low-hanging fruit that many sites neglect.
+Use our on-page SEO checklist to work through each element systematically.

 What Mistakes Do Beginners Commonly Make?

-SEO takes months to show significant results.
-If you're checking rankings daily after making changes, you'll drive yourself mad.
+Expecting instant results tops the list.
+SEO takes months to show significant results, and checking rankings daily after making changes will drive you mad.
 Make improvements, track monthly, stay patient.

 Chasing every new tactic derails progress.
 Some beginners jump from strategy to strategy without giving anything time to work.
 Pick a focused approach, execute consistently for 6 months, then evaluate.
+According to Backlinko, the average top-10 page is over two years old—consistency beats novelty every time.

 When Should You Consider Professional Help?